 Once you’ve done your homework and have found the right bulk CBD supplier to entrust your brand and products with, the next step is purchase and storage.

-You can make the most out of your investment by practicing proper storage methods in order to achieve longer shelflife.
+You can make the most out of your investment by practicing proper (Store Bulk CBD) storage methods in order to achieve a longer shelflife.
 In order to keep your bulk CBD’s initial quality, follow these guidelines for storage:

 - Avoid direct sunlight: UV radiation is responsible for deteriorating everything it comes in contact with.
 The same is true of CBD– UV radiation can cause your CBD to lose potency.
 Keep your bulk CBD stored away from direct sunlight, preferably in a dark place.